Jacopo Philip Moretti

 Computer Science MSc student at EPFL

 I grew up loving and playing all kinds of music (mostly piano and guitar), and grew more into graphic/UIUX design as a teen.
-Looking for more personal (or not!) projects to hone my Figma skills in.
+Looking for more personal (or not!) projects to hone my skills in.

-For a list of all currently relevant projects, have a look at the the projects page: that's where most of the new work in verification and theorems is.
+For a list of all currently relevant projects, have a look at the projects page: that’s where most of the new work in verification and theorems is.
 What follows is less important.

 For two years I was Technical Manager at the student radio, Fréquence Banane, a place of which I have many fond memories and in which I learned a lot from people who knew much more than me.
 I handled the radio’s server architecture (mostly fixing Proxmox VMs when they went down), as well as planning and setting up the audio equipment for the various concerts we would organize.